RESTORING A LEGEND

 Tipitina’s is the house that Professor Longhair built.
 Now you can join Tipitina’s, United Way and others in helping to rebuild Fess' actual home in New Orleans!
 Find out how you can help.

-Seven years have passed since Hurricanes Katrina and Rita devastated New Orleans in 2005,
+Eight years have passed since Hurricanes Katrina and Rita devastated New Orleans in 2005,

 yet hundreds of families are still living in temporary housing - doubled or tripled up in family

 homes, living in gutted or partially complete homes, trailers or apartments they cannot afford..

 United Way and our recovery and rebuilding partners are helping families put their

 lives, homes and communities back together.
 NO Place Like Home (NPLH) is United Way of Southeast Louisiana’s Rebuilding Initiative, coordinating the return of families to safe, secure, and functional housing through partnerships with local nonprofit organizations, donors, companies, groups and government entities.

 In the aftermath of Hurricane Katrina a significant number of groups began working to help in the recovery and rebuilding process.
 Most non-profit rebuilding agencies were faith-based, but others were humanitarian.

 What these groups had in common were that they raised funds to cover the minimal costs of construction, used volunteers to perform much of the work, and selected clients based upon need.
 Some had full blown case management services and elaborate verification and documentation systems, while other were built more on trust and faith.
 Some developed in-house capacities as licensed general contractors and licensed specialists, such as electricians and plumbers.
 Others contracted for these professional services.